 3. Dry time.
 Experiment with the drying time.
 Usually, a longer dry time is better.
 However, for this issue, try printing just after the icing has crusted over. (less dry time)

-5. Fondant.
+6. Fondant.
 Fondant can be a challenge.
-If you are using a purchased fondant dry a different brand.
-Satin Ice seems to be well recommended by users or any marshmallow based fondant.
-Also, we recommend letting the fondant harden and dry for 12-24 hours before printing.
+If you are using a purchased fondant, dry a different brand.
+Satin ice or any marshmallow-based fondant is recommended by users.
+We also recommend letting the fondant harden and dry for 12-24 hours before printing.

 Article ID: 080823